 All subsidiary undertakings are included in the consolidated financial statements.
-The holding company is registered at Scottish Government 5 Atlantic Quay, 150 Broomielaw, Glasgow, Scotland, G2 8LU and all subsidiary companies are registered at Aviation House, Prestwick, Ayrshire, KA9 2PL.
+The holding company is a private limited company limited by shares and registered at Scottish Government 5 Atlantic Quay, 150 Broomielaw, Glasgow, Scotland, G2 8LU and all subsidiary companies are registered at Aviation House, Prestwick, Ayrshire, KA9 2PL.